ELIXIR-Belgium/elixir-toolkit-theme/pages/documentation/supported_by.md

 The supporters are shown automatically in the **Supported by** tab in the page metadata.

-## Listing supporters by type
+## Listing supporters

-Use `supported-by-tiles-selection.html` to display the exposed supporters of one type:
+Use `supported-by-tiles-selection.html` without parameters to display all exposed supporters:

 ```
 {% raw %}
-{% include supported-by-tiles-selection.html type="funder" %}
+{% include supported-by-tiles-selection.html %}
 {% endraw %}
 ```

 Becomes:

-{% include supported-by-tiles-selection.html type="funder" %}
+{% include supported-by-tiles-selection.html %}

 ### Parameters

-* `type`: MANDATORY!
-Only supporters whose `type` field matches this value are shown.
+* `type`: Show only supporters whose `type` field matches this value.
+When omitted, all supporter types are shown.
 Entries must also have an `image_url` and `expose: true`.
+* `sort`: Sort supporters alphabetically by `name`.
+Default: `true`.

 For example, the infrastructure entries can be shown with: